vmware-samples/vmware-blockchain-samples/vmbc-ethereum/sample-dapps/erc20-swap/README.md

 # ERC20-Swap

 This is a Ethereum Sample dApp which comes with few pre-deployed ERC20 based smart contracts.
-Few of the Ethereum Accounts are are pre-supplied with tokens to get started.
+Few of the Ethereum Accounts are pre-supplied with tokens to get started.

 ## Features
 - Transfer two types of ERC20 based Tokens across accounts